-SIXTEEN LEGS EXHIBITION about to launch in LAUNCESTON: (April-June 2016): Australia’s deepest caves hide animals surviving from the first age of the dinosaurs and the splitting of the continents.
+SIXTEEN LEGS EXHIBITION in LAUNCESTON (8 April-19 June 2016): Australia’s deepest caves hide animals surviving from the first age of the dinosaurs and the splitting of the continents.
 Enter a world full of weird animals and unusual rock formations, overseen by still-living, giant prehistoric spiders the size of dinner plates!
 Come and see this Exhibition in its last Tasmanian showing before it heads back to South Australia and NSW.
 MORE INFO OPENING SOON

 SIXTEEN LEGS EXHIBITION still on in ULVERSTONE: (November 2015-March 2016): Walk into the spooky setting of an everyday street taken over by giant spiders, from shopfronts covered in silk to a combined photo & art exploration of caves in Tasmania and around the world!
 After hit showings in Hobart and South Australia, this display has now come to northern Tasmania.
 MORE INFO CLOSING 29 MARCH!!!!